open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

   More types of parameters are supported to configured, list as follow:

-  - `lr_mult`: Multiplier for learning rate of all parameters.
-  - `decay_mult`: Multiplier for weight decay of all parameters.
   - `bias_lr_mult`: Multiplier for learning rate of bias (Not include normalization layers' biases and deformable convolution layers' offsets).
 Defaults to 1.
   - `bias_decay_mult`: Multiplier for weight decay of bias (Not include normalization layers' biases and deformable convolution layers' offsets).
 Defaults to 1.
-  - `norm_decay_mult`: Multiplier for weight decay of weigh and bias of normalization layers.
+  - `norm_decay_mult`: Multiplier for weight decay of weight and bias of normalization layers.
 Defaults to 1.
+  - `flat_decay_mult`: Multiplier for weight decay of all one-dimensional parameters.
+Defaults to 1.
   - `dwconv_decay_mult`: Multiplier for weight decay of depth-wise convolution layers.
 Defaults to 1.
   - `bypass_duplicate`: Whether to bypass duplicated parameters.
 Defaults to `False`.
   - `dcn_offset_lr_mult`: Multiplier for learning rate of deformable convolution layers.
 Defaults to 1.

 - **Set different hyper-parameter multipliers for specific parameters.**

-  MMClassification can use `custom_keys` in `paramwise_cfg` to specify different parameters to use different learning rates or weight decay.
+  MMPretrain can use `custom_keys` in `paramwise_cfg` to specify different parameters to use different learning rates or weight decay.

   For example, to set all learning rates and weight decays of `backbone.layer0` to 0, the rest of `backbone` remains the same as optimizer and the learning rate of `head` to 0.001, use the configs below.